After (film series): After Ever Happy (2022)

 Though they have had a variety of difficulties throughout their relationship, Tessa and Hardin find their love has only grown stronger.
 When they discover that they both have secrets regarding their respective families and upbringings, they realize that they're not so different as they had initially thought.
 Their time together has balanced each of their strengths and weaknesses; Tessa is no longer the simple good girl and Hardin has overcome his cruel rigid exterior.
 Despite this, they continue to work through their new differences, while determined to create a family together.

 After Everything (2023)

-In August 2022, it was announced that production was completed on a secret sequel to the film series.
-Though no details were revealed, it was stated that the film's title and that principal photography had recently wrapped.
-Langford and Fiennes Tiffin will reprise their roles as Tessa Young and Hardin Scott, respectively.
+Hardin is heartbroken that Tessa wants to move on and not be with Hardin while Hardin wants to be with her, Tessa tells Hardin to move on.
+Hardin goes to Lisbon, Portugal to make Natalie forgive him for everything he did to her, when he comes face to face with Natalie, Natalie wants him gone.
+Hardin comes across Sebastian (Natalie's friend) and hates Hardin and says to him "if it was up to me you would rot in jail" and later on Hardin ends up in jail because he keeps fighting Sebastian.
+Whether Hardin and Tessa will be together after these situations remains a mystery.

-Future
+Future (2024)

-In April 2021, it was announced that two additional installments in the After film series were in development.
-Both a prequel and a sequel are scheduled to film back-to-back beginning in the fall of 2021.
-The films will be written and directed by Castille Landon.
+In April 2021, it was announced that two additional installments were in development, a prequel and a sequel scheduled to film back-to-back in fall 2021.
+The films were confirmed to be written and directed by Castille Landon.
 In June of the same year, the filmmaker stated that she would continue work on the film series after first completing principal photography on an original script centered around a MMA love story.